jrlevine/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 positions are filled by different individuals to help ensure that the resulting documents accurately reflect the consensus of the Working Group and that all processes are followed.

+## The Working Group Chair

+Each IETF Working Group is headed by a chair (or by co-chairs) with the responsibility for directing the group's activities, presiding over the group's meetings, and ensuring that the commitments of the group with respect to its role in the Internet standards process are met.
+In particular, the WG chair is the formal point of contact between the WG and the IESG, via the Area Director of the area to which the WG is assigned.

+The details on the selection and responsibilites of an IETF Working Group chair can be found in {{WGPROCS}}.

+## The Area Director

+The Area Director assigned as the "Reponsible Area Director" for the working will review the document after the working has approved its last call, and when satisfied will request it to be put on the IESG agenda.

+## The Request for Comments Editor

+The RFC publication series {{IETFPROCS}} is managed by an Editor (which may in practice be one or more individuals) responsible both for the mechanics of RFC publication and for upholding the traditionally high technical and editorial standards of the RFC series.

+The functions of the RFC Editor are performed by one or more individuals or organizations selected in accordance with the procedures defined by the RFC Editor charter, TBD.

 # Key organizations in the Process